This easy spiced pork squash and white bean soup is the perfect thing to warm up with on a cold winter night and ready in less than an hour!

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-But then there’s this little voice inside my head that’s all “Gina, you cook for a living, you have no business ordering meal ingredients to your doorstep when you’re at the grocery store like 8 times a week (I suck at meal planning)”.
+The little voice in my head kept saying, “Gina, you cook for a living.
+You have absolutely no business having dinner ingredients delivered to your doorstep when you’re at the grocery store three times a week.”

 Blue Apron spiced pork squash and white bean soup ingredients